uixcem/uixcem/readme.md

 - ⭐ Also I am focused on enhance my Javascript knowledge then React.

-- 🛞 Also in future, I have a plan that learning Three.js and Blender at final, and totally focus on being a 3D Web Developer.

 - ⚡ Fun fact: I'm also semi-professional Ney musician.